JoseTyler/Rising-Stars/README.md

 The 1st model is going to be for Modeling, it will contain some input fields for pictures and bio(name, dob, ethnicity, location, etc) about the model.

+The 2nd model is going to be for Actors, it will also contain input fields for a picture and bio about the actor.

+The 3rd model is going to be for Artist, it will contain input fields for a picture and bio about the artist.

 My Trello Board link: https://trello.com/b/38uPX9yF/project-4